rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_administrator.md

 The Galleries Manager allows you to create and manage tag galleries which are used to determine which images should display in various locations on your site.
 For example, a RokGallery module can be set to display a specific tag gallery, based on the tags assigned to the specific gallery (and images within that gallery).

-For example, setting up a gallery with the tag `Gallery1` would allow for any image with the same tag would appear in any module with that gallery assigned.
+For example, setting up a gallery with the tag `Gallery1` would allow for any image with the same tag to appear in any module with that gallery assigned.
 You can add multiple tags to a single gallery (as seen in the image above) with commas between tags.

 Using the **New Based On** button in the upper-right area of the Galleries Manager, you can create a new gallery based on the settings assigned to an existing gallery.
 This is especially useful if you're setting up a site with multiple individual RokGallery Modules, but wish to maintain the image, thumbnail, and other settings.